Exr0n/20cs320projects/papers/machines_that_learn_and_think_like_people.md

 Humans learn faster than techniques we have, so maybe the techniques we have are doing something different...

 end pg 13

+Human flexibility is still crazy -- change colors and DQN breaks

+different goals listen on pg14 are interesting,,, shows that humans build intermediete knowledge?

+**How do humans retain prior knowledge, and how is it structured?**

+"in ways contemporary machine learning has yet to capture"... this is the researcher's outlook on ML.

+# 4. Core ingredients of human intelligence

+## 4.1 Physics

+the concept of an internal "physics engine" developed at an early age

+crude/inaccurate/probabilistic but "good enough"

+"conectionist models" again?

+can models be trained to learn physics based on "infant perception"?

+end pg 18